 The service can support both you and your family members and carers through the different stages of dementia.

-The Dementia Support Service delivers a range of groups for people affected by memory loss or dementia where you can meet other people who have similar circumstances to you:
+The Derbyshire Dementia Information and Advice Service delivers a range of groups for people affected by memory loss or dementia where you can meet other people who have similar circumstances to you:

 • memory cafés